Jack Babashoff: 1975 Pan American Games medals

 In the Pan American Games at Mexico City in 1975, Babashoff competed in one of his most successful meets and won three medals.
 He won a gold medal in the 4x100 meter freestyle relay, and a gold medal in the 4x100 meter medley relay.
 Continuing to improve his time, he took an individual silver medal, in the 100 meter freestyle, his signature event, with a time of 52.26.

 In the 1979 Pan American games in San Juan, Puerto Rico, Babashoff won another gold medal with the American team in the 4 x 100 Meter freestyle relay.

 1976 Olympic silver medal, 100 meters

-In what was his singularly most significant athletic achievement, Babashoff won a silver medal in 100-meter freestyle at the 1976 Summer Olympics in Montreal, Quebec.
+Babashoff won a silver medal in a 100-meter freestyle at the 1976 Summer Olympics in Montreal, Quebec.

 Babashoff's time was 50.81 seconds, less than a second behind American team member Jim Montgomery's gold medal-winning time of 49.99.
 Montgomery's time became the first 100-meter swim to break the 50 second mark.
 With one of the most impressive displays by any woman in an Olympics, Jack's sister Shirley won five medals for the American women that Olympic year, with one gold, and previously had won every event in the Olympic trials.

 Jack was an alternate for the record setting 4x100 meter Medley relay team, which won a gold medal as well at Montreal, but he did not swim in the final heat, nor did he medal.